 Investing can be intimidating for beginners.
-Luckily, getting started has become easier thanks to new tools and platforms.
-Among these platforms is Webull, a service designed for stock traders.
-In this Webull review, we will go over what Webull is; then, we will delve deeper into the service and discuss the platform’s pros and cons.
+Luckily, getting started has become easier and more accessible thanks to new online brokers offering commission-free trading, like Webull.
+In this Webull review, we will go over its various offerings and features and discuss the platform’s pros and cons.

-Quick Summary: Webull is a mobile app-based broker offering commission-free ETF and stock trading.
+Quick Summary: Webull is an online broker offering commission-free ETF, stock and options trading.
 Webull provides full extended hour trading, real-time market data, in-depth analysis tools, margin trading and short selling.

 What Is Webull?